 First, we have argued above that one can equally well represent the decay constant $\beta$ in terms of the decay per monomer.
 The attenuation constants in units per monomer for OPE molecular wires are $\beta = 1.5$ \cite{Liu2008} and 2.35 \cite{Kaliginedi2012}.
 For oligothiophenes $\beta = 0.42$ \cite{Yamada2008}, for oligoyne $\beta = 0.18$ \cite{Wang2009} and for oligoporphyrins $\beta = 0.55$ \cite{Sedghi2011}, and for oligoacenes \cite{Quinn2007} in the longitudinal direction $\beta = 0.7$.
-This shows that these numbers are comparable to those typical of insulators.
+This shows that most of these numbers are comparable to those typical of insulators.

 Second, the series of molecules considered in these works is small, in nearly all cases covering only three points.
 From these three points one cannot rigorously distinguish an exponential dependence from, {\it e.g.}, a dependence on inverse length.
 The exponential dependence would be consistent with a finite energy gap in the $N \rightarrow \infty$ limit, meaning that the wire is an insulator.
 A decrease of conductance as $1/N$ would be consistent with a metallic wire in the hopping regime.
-Note that, from experiments it is not always obvious whether transport is phase coherent or incoherent, see {\it e.g.}, \textcite{Sedghi2011}.

 Third, the widespread practice of extracting a simple exponent from the decay of the conductance is at variance with the expected behavior for phase coherent metallic wires, such as given in the theoretical considerations below.